MJ-03/open-source-contribution-for-beginners-1/README.md

 4- Read the repository's contributing guide before starting any editing.

-5- Make changes in the contributing branch.
+5- Make changes in the contributing branch..

    to preview all changes:
    use- `git diff`